hkolsen/check-out-the-w/src/pages/index.md

     day: Friday
     date: 6/19
     time: 6-8 pm PST
+  - id: 6
+    featured: false
+    title: Storytime with Nisey
+    description: >-
+      This week we will continue reading from The People of Paper, by Salvador Plascencia.
+    day: Saturday
+    date: 6/20
+    time: 10-11 am PST
+  - id: 7
+    featured: false
+    title: Party Pantry
+    description: >-
+      Raising all types of FUNds while spinning the grooves with Illordess and Freaky Outty!
+    day: Saturday
+    date: 6/20
+    time: 8-10 pm PST
 discordContent: >-
   <p>After the show is over, you don't need to hang up your hat.
 Head over to our new Discord channel to chat!
 Please take the time to <a href="/resources">make yourself familiar with our Code of Conduct</a> before you dive in.</p>
 ---